Philebar/ELK-Stack-Project-1/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

 - What aspect of security do load balancers protect?
 What is the advantage of a jump box?
-Load balancer protect the Availability to network traffic services and help minimize the effects of Ddos attacks.
+Load balancer protects the Availability to network traffic services and help minimize the effects of *Ddos* attacks.

 The advantage of the jump box is to provide consistent access to the end-user.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.